Appeals court ruling allows Arizona abortions to restart

 Providers across the state stopped abortions after the U.S. Supreme Court decision, but many restarted procedures in mid-summer.
 That came after a federal judge blocked a separate “personhood” law they worried would allow criminal charges against doctors and nurses.
 They halted again after Johnson's ruling.

+Planned Parenthood and other abortion rights advocates have repeatedly said that Arizona's competing abortion laws create confusion for providers and patients.

-The appeals court said the trial court erred by limiting its analysis only to the attorney general's request to lift the injunction issued after Roe was handed down and refusing to consider the later laws passed by the Legislature to regulate abortion.
+The appeals court said Planned Parenthood has shown it is likely to prevail on its argument that the trial court erred by limiting its analysis only to the attorney general's request to lift the 50-year-old injunction and refusing to consider the later laws passed by the Legislature to regulate abortion.

+Eckerstrom wrote that a stay is appropriate “given the acute need of healthcare providers, prosecuting agencies, and the public for legal clarity as to the application of our criminal laws.
+Notably, in the underlying litigation both parties sought some form of such clarification from the court.”

 The appeals court set a hearing for next week to consider whether to set an expedited schedule for hearing Planned Parenthood's full appeal.